Utah National Monuments

 Eight Utah National Monuments

-But what does this all mean for you?
-There are eight Utah national monuments.
+What does this all mean for you?
+There are eight Utah national monuments as of the summer of 2023.
 This page tells you a little about each of them but you can learn more by clicking on each individual link for more details and secrets.

 You can usually enjoy visiting one or more as a side trip.
 Cedar Breaks, for example, is not far from Zion National Park .
 Several viewing areas give you a complete picture of the entire monument.
-The Grand Staircase, though, is immense.
+The Grand Staircase, though, is immense with the highlight being the Highway 12 Scenic Byway winding right through the middle of it.

-You can spend an entire week due its immensity diversity.
-The unprecedented amount of Utah land tied up in this monument is the cause of a lot of ongoing debate and controversy.
+You can spend an entire week exploring it due its immensity diversity.
+The unprecedented amount of Utah land tied up in this monument has caused a back-and-forth political football between the nation's two federal political parties.
+It has been reduced in size (by President Trump) and then restored to its original size (by President Biden).

 was established in 1933.
 It sits atop the Colorado Plateau at an elevation of over 10,000 feet.
 The views are stunning.

-Near Cedar City, it may be the most colorful of all Utah national monuments and parks.
+Near the southern Utah town of Cedar City, it may be the most colorful of all Utah national monuments and parks.
 Extreme erosion over the years has exposed the limestone formations beneath.

 The result?
 A magical array of colors.
 More than fifty different shades have been identified in the hoodoos of Cedar Breaks.

-2. Dinosaur National Monument was established in 1915 to protect a large deposit of dinosaur bone fossils.
-Although most of the monument is in Colorado, the Dinosaur Quarry is located in Utah.
-Just north of the town of Jensen.
+3. Dinosaur National Monument was established in 1915 to protect a large deposit of dinosaur bone fossils.
+Although most of the monument is in Colorado, the Dinosaur Quarry is located in Utah just north of the town of Jensen.

-3. The Grand Staircase-Escalante National Monument was established in September 1996 by President Clinton.
-A very controversial announcement.
-Covering 1.7 million acres, it dominates a map of southern Utah!
+4. The Grand Staircase-Escalante National Monument was established in September 1996 by President Clinton.
+A very controversial announcement at the time.
+It covers 1.7 million acres dominating a map of southern Utah!

 It’s the first monument to be administered by the Bureau

 It’s an untamed and hostile land.
-It can deadly if you’re not prepared for it.
-The terrain can be terribly difficult and dangerous!
+It can be deadly if you’re not prepared for it!
+The terrain can be terribly difficult and dangerous.
 Nonetheless, it features:

 • terrific scenic drives